massalabs/massa-docs/technical-doc/storage-costs.rst

 Now you want to delete this entry on your datastore you will be refunded of the storage costs (0.02 Massa).

-In case you are interacting with a SC that will store the data on his datastore then he will be charged for the storage costs not you.
+In case you are interacting with a SC that will store the data on his datastore then the SC will pay for the storage costs not you as a TX sender (but he can use the coins you pass to the call to pay).

 Notes
 -----